vsmelov/shared-token-audit/README.md

     This is more consistent with the essence of the check.

+7. The last variable set `totalBalanceWasWhenLastPay = m_emissions[emissionToProcess.plus(1)].totalBalanceWas;` is not used below, so should be removed.

 ## CONCLUSION

 Provided smart contracts were audited and several troublesome issues were identified: